matloff/TidyverseSkeptic/README.md

 of any package Hadley has ever written, inclusion of **ggplot2** in the Tidyverse is factually incorrect.

 - Misleading, because the (genuine) "Ooh!
-Ah!" qualtity of the **ggplot2** package "sells" beginners on the Tidyverse.
+Ah!" quality of the **ggplot2** package "sells" beginners on the Tidyverse.
 I often hear them make statements like, "I love the Tidyverse, because I can create nice graphics."
 They don't realize that it's a non-Tidy package